Circle3TechInit/Nodejs-Cloud-Cubic-Library/README.md

 # This is a NodeJS library to interact with Cloud Cubic Content-Delivery within you applications.

-First thing you need to do before using this app you need to make sure you fill out the data.js file with your TOKEN and APP_ID that you get from [Cloud Cubic Website](https://cubic.simsknightcloudservices.co.za).
+First thing you need to do before using this library you need to make sure you fill out the data.js file with your TOKEN and APP_ID that you get from [Cloud Cubic Website](https://cubic.simsknightcloudservices.co.za).

 If you want to run test you can also add values to the objects inside data.js with your respective values thats corresponds with the content-delivery cubic you wish to access.